 Smiths's score of 82 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Smiths Group plc reported total carbon emissions of approximately 1,174,000,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 1,188,057,000 kg CO2e.
-The breakdown of emissions includes 17,422,000 kg CO2e from Scope 1 and 20,286,000 kg CO2e from Scope 2.
-The company has set ambitious climate commitments, aiming for Net Zero emissions from its operations (Scope 1 and 2) by 2040 and across its entire value chain (Scope 3) by 2050.
-Smiths Group has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 50.4% by FY2032, using FY2021 as the baseline.
-Additionally, they aim to achieve a 50.4% reduction in Scope 3 emissions within the same timeframe.
-The company also commits that 50% of its suppliers by spend will have science-based targets by FY2028.
-Long-term, Smiths Group targets a 90% reduction in both Scope 1 and 2 emissions by 2040 and a similar reduction for Scope 3 emissions by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively.
+In 2025, Smiths Group plc reported total greenhouse gas emissions of approximately 1,174,000,000 kg CO2e, with emissions distributed across various scopes: 17,422,000 kg CO2e (Scope 1), 20,286,000 kg CO2e (Scope 2), and a significant 1,178,057,000 kg CO2e (Scope 3).
+The Scope 3 emissions include categories such as purchased goods and services (658,938,000 kg CO2e) and use of sold products (345,426,000 kg CO2e).
+Smiths Group has set ambitious climate commitments, aiming for Net Zero emissions from its operations (Scope 1 and 2) by 2040 and across its entire value chain (Scope 3) by 2050.
+Near-term targets include a 50.4% reduction in absolute Scope 1 and 2 emissions by FY2032 from a FY2021 baseline, alongside a similar reduction for Scope 3 emissions.
+Furthermore, the company aims for 50% of its suppliers by spend to have science-based targets by FY2028.
+These targets are aligned with the Science Based Targets initiative (SBTi), which classifies them as consistent with the reductions required to limit global warming to 1.5°C. Smiths Group's commitment to sustainability reflects its proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents